PamCR/project-1/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 * Answer the following questions to fill in the blanks:_
 -Which file is the playbook?
-Where do you copy it?_ its in etc/ansible/files/filebeat-playbook.yml
+Where do you copy it? filebeat-playbook.yml is the playbook, can be copied in etc/ansible/files/filebeat-playbook.yml
 - Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ etc/ansible/hosts , add elk server by adding in webserver the elkservers ip address.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ Update hosts file in etc/ansible/hosts , add elk server by adding in webserver the elkservers ip address.
 - _Which URL do you navigate to in order to check that the ELK server is running?
 - http://[publicip:5601]/app/kibana